CPTC Response to COVID-19 Outbreak

 - UW's best practices on online conferencing

-- Zoom published a FERPA guide.
+- Zoom has published a guide to Zoom and FERPA Compliance.

 With CPTC having moved its courses to distance learning, we recognize that not all students have laptops and/or reliable WiFi.